rajman62/NLP-Pipeline/Readme.md

 # The Example folder

 The main configuration files are `conf-linux.yml` and `conf-win.yml`.
-One for linux, the other for windows.
+One for linux and mac, the other for windows.
 These two files are exactly identical, paths to executable just needed an extra `.exe` extension on windows.
 The entire behavior of the program is dictated by these .yml configuration files.
 We will describe the composition of these files and show how they affected the parsing of sentences.
-Every example file contains comments to explain the syntax to us in them.
+Every example file contains comments to explain the syntax.

 For the moment there are two parts in the configuration files: one for the lexical module, and the other for the syntactic module.